mikef80/Mixed-Messages/Mixed Messages Plan.md

 ## Come Up with a Topic
 * Random sentence generator based on a variety of sentence structures utilising noun, verb etc layouts.
-    * Initially use a small collection of words to prove concept then expand wordset to allow for variety.# Mixed Messages Plan
+    * Initially use a small collection of words to prove concept then expand wordset to allow for variety.

 ## Plan your project
 * Project will be build in node.js